Now that the future is here, learn how to start using your 529 College Savings Plan.

 How are checks mailed?

 Once your documents are processed, we’ll mail out your benefits check as quickly as possible!
 Checks payable to an account holder or student will be mailed to his or her address of record.
 Checks payable to your student’s college will be mailed directly to the school.
-To change an address of record, simply log into your account or send us a signed letter accompanied by a medallion signature guarantee.
+To change an address of record, simply log into your account or complete the Maryland Prepaid College Trust Account Services Form.

 Why does the Prepaid College Trust mail checks for benefits?
 Isn’t it easier and faster to send my benefits by electronic funds transfer?